Skip to content

 What about Google Workspace admin controls?

-• Your admin has “Allow users to access any third-party apps” enabled
+• Admin has “Allow users to access any third-party apps” enabled

 Scenario 2: Restricted access

-• Admin must add Tallyfy to the allowed apps list
+• Admin must add Tallyfy to the allowed list using the OAuth client ID we’ll provide

 Scenario 3: Highly restricted